Integrated Accessibility Standards Regulation (IASR)

 Training Requirements (effective January 1, 2016)

-Let’s Talk Science will provide training to all Let’s Talk Science employees and volunteers for its employees, volunteers, and other stakeholders who participate in development of Let’s Talk Science policies or who provide goods, services, or facilities in Ontario on behalf of Let’s Talk Science.
+Let’s Talk Science will provide training to all Let’s Talk Science employees and volunteers for its employees, volunteers, and other stakeholders who participate in the development of Let’s Talk Science policies or who provide goods, services, or facilities in Ontario on behalf of Let’s Talk Science.

 Training will include: